Dhirajgupta440/Earth_Observation/README.md

 # Earth Observation System for Delhi Airshed Monitoring

-This repository contains an end-to-end Earth Observation pipeline for land-cover classification over the Delhi-NCR region using satellite imagery, geospatial processing, and deep learning.
+This repository contains an end-to-end Earth Observation pipeline for land-cover classification over the Delhi-NCR region using satellite imagery, geospatial processing and deep learning.

 The pipeline covers: